 It’s also important to know the total contribution matching cant exceed 5%.
 So even if you’re putting more than 5% of your income into your TSP, you won’t be getting more than 5% from your employer’s match.

 2. Low Fees

 Since it’s a government-subsidized retirement plan, the TSP expenses you’ll incur tend to be much lower than something like a 401k.
 As of 2018, the average expense ratio was 40 cents per $1,000 invested.

 Honestly, this is as low as it gets.
 None of the private investment funds I hold even come close to this.

 One reason for this generous subsidy is the unvested funds left by employees who left the federal service too early.
-That, among other factors, help TSP holders save a lot of money in the long run in fees, which truly makes a difference in their compounding interest and profits.
+That, among other factors, helps TSP holders save a lot of money in the long run in fees, which truly makes a difference in their compounding interest and profits.

 TSP Investment Options